LordShaniDeva/shanitemplehyd/to-do.md

 - About us
 - Contact us

-Assuming all the web pages wil stay the same , except Events and photo gallery can we update the content ourselves? https://shanitemplehyd.com/ ( Shani Temple )
+Assuming all the web pages will stay the same , except Events and photo gallery can we update the content ourselves? https://shanitemplehyd.com/ ( Shani Temple )

 <!-- Mongo Image Service -->